CapelliC/loqt/README.md

 Some note about components

-lqUty
-lqXDot
-lqXDot_test

 ==========

 + lqXDot is the actual Graphviz processor.
-  /lqXDotScene the main component.
+  + lqXDotScene the main component.
-  /lqContextGraph shows a way to encapsulate the Graphviz pointer model in C++.
+  + lqContextGraph shows a way to encapsulate the Graphviz pointer model in C++.

-+ lqXDot_test is a utility UI,
++ lqXDot_test is an utility UI,
-  with basic file/mode maintenance, display both lqXDot/SVG rendering, and allow editing with syntax coloring.
+  with basic file/mode maintenance, display both lqXDot/SVG rendering, and allow editing .dot,.gv with syntax coloring.

 + lqUty collects some basic Qt interface helpers.